“Contemporary laid-back luxury in the heart of picture-perfect Pienza, a charming slice of authentic Tuscan life”

 Family friendly accommodation:

-The two Family Suites are ideal for families, these have a bedroom with a queen sized bed and separate sitting room with sofas that convert to two twin beds.
-Superior rooms and Suites can also accommodate 1 rollaway bed or a baby cot (both are free of charge).
+Superior rooms and Suites can also accommodate 1 rollaway bed or a baby cot.
 Ask if you want a room with a bath.
-One Junior Suite sleeps 4.
-It is split-level with the bedroom upstairs, and a living area downstairs with 2 single sofa beds.
+One Superior room sleeps 4: it is split-level with the bedroom upstairs, and a living area downstairs with 2 single sofa beds.

 - High chairs